 The City of Enderby operates and maintains a community water distribution system in accordance with the Drinking Water Protection Act and the Guidelines for Canadian Drinking Water Quality.
-In 2015, the total water distributed from the City of Enderby Water Treatment Plant was 623,185 m3.
-The maximum one-day demand was on June 15 at 5,160 m3.
-In a month-by-month comparison with 2014, there are some fluctuations which are most likely attributed to the introduction of metered water rates and the unusual weather patterns, notably the early freshet and similarly early onset of summer high temperatures.
+In 2016, the total water distributed from the City of Enderby Water Treatment Plant was 500,896 m3.
+The maximum one-day demand was on May 16 at 3,261 m3.
+In a month-by-month comparison with 2015, there are some fluctuations which are most likely attributed to a mild summer and the implementation of metered water rates in 2015.